VaghaniUtsav/AI-2026/MyBI_LikeForLike_Measures.md

         DATE( YEAR(A), MONTH(A), 1 )                      -- fallback = MTD
     )

--- (3) End of the CURRENT period.
+-- (3) The natural LAST day of the bucket that contains the anchor.
---     If the anchor's bucket is the same one that holds the latest data, the --     period is LIVE -> end at the anchor (to-date, capped at the latest data day).
---     Otherwise the bucket is FINISHED -> end at the bucket's natural last day.
-_Period End =
+_Bucket End =
 VAR A   = [_Anchor Date]
-VAR L   = [_Latest Data Date]
 VAR P   = SELECTEDVALUE('Period'[Period], "MTD")
 VAR S   = [_Period Start]
 VAR Qtr = ROUNDUP( MONTH(A) / 3, 0 )
-VAR BucketEnd =
+RETURN
     SWITCH( P,
         "YDAY", A,                                        -- a day is atomic "WTD",  S + 6,                                    -- Sunday of the week